teshome28sara/make-a-README/Develop/README.md

   ## Installation
-  nodeJs npm inquirer
+  nodeJs npm packages inquirer

   ## Usage
-  clone repo and open in vs code and run through terminal
+  clone repo and run it in vs code and open the terminal and go through prompts
 ## License

 ## Contribution
-read the diffferent sections and test out this project and see what you can add
+get used to the project by reading README and testing it out and see what you can add

 ## Test
-install all the right things and then clone repo and open in vs code and run in terminal
+clone repo and open in vs code and run it in the terminal

 ## Questions
-tes28sar@gmeail.com
+tes28sar@gmail.com